getyoti/ios-sdk-button/README.md

 @interface ViewController () <YTBSDKDelegate, YTBBackendDelegate>
 ```

-Note that complying to YTBBackendDelegate is optional.
 BackendDelegate is its name in swift, YTBBackendDelegate namespace is for Objective-C
+Note that complying to YTBBackendDelegate is optional because you might or not rely on a backend to implement your scenarios.
+Our current implementation relies on a backend to implement our scenarios.

-then implement the delegate functions of the protocol it complies to like this:
+We implemented the delegate functions of the protocols our ViewController complies to like this:

 ```objective-c